russellkelly/monitor_cpu/README.md

   -u USERNAME      Username.
 Mandatory option
   -p PASSWORD      Password.
 Mandatory option
   -r REFRESH_RATE  explicit refresh rate running the command.
 By default the
-                   programs sets the system default refresh to 2 seconds, -a HOSTNAMES     One or more hostnames (or IP addresses) of the switches to poll.
+                   programs sets the system default refresh to 1 second.
+  -a HOSTNAMES     One or more hostnames (or IP addresses) of the switches to
+                   poll.
 Comma separated.
 Mandatory option with multiple arguments